shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`

 #### Role Description
-Choose between killing and cleaning at the end of kill cooldown.<br>
-Once the choice is made, the Janitor's Kill Button is reset.<br>
-Use Report button to clean dead bodies, making them unreportable.<br>
+Choose between killing and cleaning at the end of kill cooldown.
+Once the choice is made, the Janitor's Kill Button is reset.
+Use Report button to clean dead bodies, making them unreportable.
 Use Kill button to kill players<br>

 ### Game Options (incomplete)
 |            Name            |                    Description                      |     Type     |  Default  |